lavaeater/turbo-rocket-ultra/README.md

 What would make this game a game?
 What would make it a game that I, and or the rest of the family or some of my friends would want to play?

 This is already a repetition of what I wrote under "newest thougts" below, but I kind of lost the spark after implementing the working dot product fov algorithm, now I need to find what it is I want to add to the game next.
-Perhaps it is like this: having the ability to add something in the game, like a mini-story, does not mean that it automatically exists a bunch of stories or that
+Perhaps it is like this: having the ability to add something in the game, like a mini-story, does not mean that it automatically exists a bunch of stories or that it becomes easy to do it.

+What the game needs is polish in the long run, but to keep me going I must not get caught up in doing too much polish right now.
+It also needs fun things to do.
+So, perhaps we should try to make some cool new way of having a

 ## NEWEST THOUGHTS